owenfriend24/white_rabbit/1_prepro.md

   * Make sure the WR scripts are on your Path, set participant variable, then use slaunch to convert.
 Below code is for one subject at a time and will run on a development node.
 Aborted scans should not be passed in, if you have any aborted partial scans delete them or save them elsewhere before running heudiconv
+  * wr_backup_heu.sh assigns correct directory structure for scans from the BIC's archive if direct export has issues
 ```
 slaunch -J heudiconv "wr_heudiconv.sh {} <raw data directory> <heuricstic file> <output directory>" <subject> -N 1 -n 1 -r 00:30:00 -p development
 ```